ArghamitraT/arghamitraT.github.io/_pages/about.md

 🎒 I am a 3rd year PhD student and [NSF CSGrad4US fellow](https://cra.org/csgrad4us/#tab-id-3) in the Department of **Computer Science at Columbia University in New York**, advised by Prof. [Itsik Pe'er](https://www.engineering.columbia.edu/faculty/itsik-peer) and Prof. [David Knowles](https://www.engineering.columbia.edu/faculty/david-knowles).
 I received my Bachelor’s of Science in Electrical Engineering from Texas A&M University at College Station.
 During my undergraduate, I was advised by Prof. [Yang Shen](https://engineering.tamu.edu/electrical/profiles/shen-yang.html).

-👓 My research involves machine learning implementation in Computational Biology.
-My projects include computational quantification of cellular plasticity, isoform abundance.
-Previously I worked to detect inter protein contact using multi-modal data.
+👓 My research focuses on developing and applying novel machine learning and statistical models to address fundamental questions in computational biology.
+My work involves creating predictive models to understand genomic regulation and analyze transcriptomic data by integrating information from next-generation sequencing.
+I also develop statistical frameworks to model cellular dynamics by leveraging high-dimensional, single-cell datasets.
+My core expertise lies in building sophisticated computational tools to extract meaningful insights from complex and diverse biological data.

 💻 After my bachelor's, I worked at Texas Instruments, Dallas as Test/Product Engineer.